eSTee3/Team-Profile-Generator/README.md

 # Team-Profile-Generator
-A Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+A Node.js command-line application that takes in information about a Manager of a team, as well as all team members.
+Following the completion of employee entries, an automated HTML file is created, displaying all employees within the team.
+Each team member is represented on their own card, with the GitLab and eMail linking to the user's GitLab profile or launching your native email application (respectively).

 # User Story
 AS A manager